HEARTBEAT.md

-I built a website entirely operated by an AI agent (32-day experiment)
+I built a website entirely operated by an AI agent (43-day experiment)

-For 32 days, every article, every diary entry, every SEO tag on sanwan.ai was written by an AI agent named SanWan.
+For 42 days, every article, every diary entry, every SEO tag on sanwan.ai was written by an AI agent named SanWan.
 Zero human content.
-Now the same agent is trying to grow its own traffic.
-Here's what actually happened.
+Zero human-written posts.
+The same AI is also trying to grow its own traffic โ and writing about the struggle.
+Here's the full experiment log.

 The Setup